What to do in Old Phuket Town

 Don’t miss a chance to visit some temples: at the end of Soi Romanee (P) is Wat Mongkol Nimit (Q), a significant place for Phuket people, where locals frequently hold ceremonies.
 It’s a beautiful temple with a golden Chedi (stupa) in the back and some beautiful heritage houses monks use as dormitories.

-Go back through Soi Romanee (P) and turn left again into Thalang road, where you can admire a few more renovated shophouses, especially the Honda motorbike showroom combined with a new coffee shop.
+Go back through Soi Romanee (P) and turn left again into Thalang Road, where you can admire a few more renovated shophouses, especially the Honda motorbike showroom combined with a new coffee shop.

 3. Phang Nga Road

-The three highlights of Phang Nga road are the Shrine of the Serene Light (W), the amulet market and the On On Hotel (V).
+The three highlights of Phang Nga Road are the Shrine of the Serene Light (W), the amulet market and the On On Hotel (V).
 On On Hotel (V) has an exciting story, and almost everyone saw it in the movie The Beach, but not many people know that the hotel is not in Bangkok as shown in the film, but right here in Phuket Town.
 Until recently, the On On hotel was almost as bad as in the movie and only cost 200 baht a night!
 In 2013 it was entirely renovated with great skill and sense, keeping the hotel’s spirit and still relatively cheap, but it is not a beautiful budget hotel.

 Adjacent to On On Hotel, the Shrine of the Serene Light (W) also has an anecdote.
-For a long time, the shrine hid in the back of a building, and only locals knew about it.
+For a long time, the shrine was hidden in the back of a building, and only locals knew about it.
 It was a secret no one wanted to share.
 Finally, they did a great job renovating and widening the ornamented gate, and the shrine itself was left mostly untouched, and it is now a famous landmark.

 Opposite on the same street is the amulet market (X), an extended covered alley where amulet aficionados come mostly on weekends to exchange and discuss amulets.
 It is a mysterious topic for us, but some rare charms have very high value depending on their age, origins and the monk who gave them.